-- 1. See 4.1. - 2.
-Fictitious location. - 3.
-In accordance with 1.1.3 and 2.1.2. - 4.
-See 2.1.3. - 5.
-Used only when the message issued to indicate that a test or an exercise is taking place.
-When the word "TEST" or the abbreviation "EXER" is included, the message may contain information that should not be used operationally or will otherwise end immediately after the word "TEST". - 6.
-In accordance with 1.1.4 and 2.1.4. - 7.
-In accordance with 4.2.1 a). - 8.
-In accordance with 4.2.4. - 9.
-In accordance with 4.2.1 b). - 10.
-In accordance with 4.2.2. - 11.
-In accordance with 4.2.3. - 12.
-Used for unnamed tropical cyclones. - 13.
-In accordance with 4.2.5 and 4.2.6. - 14.
-In accordance with 4.2.7.
-15. In accordance with 4.2.8. - 15.
-In accordance with 2.1.4. - 16.
-In accordance with 4.2.1 c). - 17.
-In accordance with 4.2.1 d). - 18.
-The use of cumulonimbus (CB) and towering cumulus (TCU) is restricted to AIRMETs in accordance with 2.1.4. - 19.
-In the case of cumulonimbus clouds associated with a tropical cyclone covering more than one area within the FIR, these elements can be repeated, as necessary.
-Each location and forecast position must be preceded by an observed or forecast time. - 20.
-A straight line is to be used between two points drawn on a map in the Mercator projection or between two points which crosses lines of longitude at a constant angle. - 21.
-The number of coordinates are to be kept to a minimum and should not normally exceed seven. - 22.
-Only for SIGMET messages for tropical cyclones. - 23.
-Only for SIGMET messages for radioactive cloud.
-A radius of up to 30 kilometres (or 16 nautical miles) from the source and a vertical extent from surface (SFC) to the upper limit of the flight information region/upper flight information region (FIR/UIR) or control area (CTA) is to be applied. - 24.
-The elements "forecast time" and "forecast position" are not to be used in conjunction with the element "movement or expected movement". - 25.
-The levels of the phenomena remain fixed throughout the forecast period. - 26.
-Only for SIGMET messages for volcanic ash. - 27.
-To be used for more than one volcanic ash clouds or cumulonimbus clouds associated with a tropical cyclone simultaneously affecting the FIR concerned. - 28.
-End of the message (as the SIGMET/AIRMET message is being cancelled). - 29.
-The term CB is to be used when the forecast position for the cumulonimbus cloud is included. - 30.
-The forecast position for cumulonimbus (CB) cloud occurring in connection with tropical cyclones relate to the forecast time of the tropical cyclone centre position, not to the end of the validity period of the SIGMET message. - 31.
-For SIGMET messages for radioactive cloud, only within (WI) is to be used for the elements "location" and "forecast position". - 32.
+- 1. See 4.1.

+- 2. Fictitious location.

+- 3. In accordance with 1.1.3 and 2.1.2.

+- 4. See 2.1.3.

+- 5. Used only when the message issued to indicate that a test or an exercise is taking place.
+When the word "TEST" or the abbreviation "EXER" is included, the message may contain information that should not be used operationally or will otherwise end immediately after the word "TEST".

+- 6. In accordance with 1.1.4 and 2.1.4.

+- 7. In accordance with 4.2.1 a).

+- 8. In accordance with 4.2.4.

+- 9. In accordance with 4.2.1 b).

+- 10. In accordance with 4.2.2.

+- 11. In accordance with 4.2.3.

+- 12. Used for unnamed tropical cyclones.

+- 13. In accordance with 4.2.5 and 4.2.6.

+- 14. In accordance with 4.2.7.

+- 15. In accordance with 4.2.8.

+- 16. In accordance with 2.1.4.

+- 17. In accordance with 4.2.1 c).

+- 18. In accordance with 4.2.1 d).

+- 19. The use of cumulonimbus (CB) and towering cumulus (TCU) is restricted to AIRMETs in accordance with 2.1.4.

+- 20. In the case of volcanic ash cloud covering more than one area within the FIR, these elements can be repeated, as necessary.
+Each location and forecast position is to be preceded by an observed or forecast time

+- 21. In the case of cumulonimbus clouds associated with a tropical cyclone covering more than one area within the FIR, these elements can be repeated, as necessary.
+Each location and forecast position must be preceded by an observed or forecast time.

+- 22. A straight line is to be used between two points drawn on a map in the Mercator projection or between two points which crosses lines of longitude at a constant angle.

+- 23. The number of coordinates are to be kept to a minimum and should not normally exceed seven.

+- 24. Only for SIGMET messages for tropical cyclones.

+- 25. Only for SIGMET messages for radioactive cloud.
+A radius of up to 30 kilometres (or 16 nautical miles) from the source and a vertical extent from surface (SFC) to the upper limit of the flight information region/upper flight information region (FIR/UIR) or control area (CTA) is to be applied.

+- 26. The elements "forecast time" and "forecast position" are not to be used in conjunction with the element "movement or expected movement".

+- 27. The levels of the phenomena remain fixed throughout the forecast period.

+- 28. Only for SIGMET messages for volcanic ash.

+- 29. To be used for more than one volcanic ash clouds or cumulonimbus clouds associated with a tropical cyclone simultaneously affecting the FIR concerned.

+- 30. End of the message (as the SIGMET/AIRMET message is being cancelled).

+- 31. The term CB is to be used when the forecast position for the cumulonimbus cloud is included.

+- 32. The forecast position for cumulonimbus (CB) cloud occurring in connection with tropical cyclones relate to the forecast time of the tropical cyclone centre position, not to the end of the validity period of the SIGMET message.

+- 33. For SIGMET messages for radioactive cloud, only within (WI) is to be used for the elements "location" and "forecast position". - 34.
 For SIGMET messages for radioactive cloud, only stationary (STNR) is to be used for the element "movement or expected movement".